 He continued: “Lurid flames roared and belched and licked their forked tongues into the air.
 Smoke ascended the sky in thick, Black volumes and amid it all, the planes—now a dozen or more in number—still hummed and darted here and there with the agility of natural birds of the air.”

 Franklin writes that he left his office and locked the door before taking a closer look at the terrifying scene unfolding outside.

 “The side-walks were literally covered with burning turpentine balls.
 I knew all too well where they came from, and I knew all too well why every burning building first caught from the top.
 I paused and waited for an opportune time to escape.
 ‘Where oh where is our splendid fire department with its half dozen stations?’
 I asked myself.
 ‘Is the city in conspiracy with the mob?'”

 Twenty-four hours later, it was over, but the damage had already been done.

 According to initial reports, more than 800 people were injured, and roughly 35 had died.
 More recently, in 2001, an investigation by the Tulsa Race Riot Commission claimed the death toll was closer to 300.

 Over 35 blocks of city streets had been burned, resulting in more than $1.5 million in property damage.
 Today, that would be roughly $30 million.

-Within days of the riot, the black community began the long and extremely difficult process of rebuilding Greenwood.
+Within days of the Tulsa Race Massacre, the Black community began the long and extremely difficult process of rebuilding Greenwood.
 Thousands were forced to spend the winter of 1921 and 1922 living in flimsy tents.